shayansh3/RVS-CP-DL-Database/README.md

 # RVS-CP-DL-Database
-This database is collected by reserchers at Sharif University of Technology, Tehran, Iran.
+This database is collected by researchers at Sharif University of Technology, Tehran, Iran.

 It is used for Deep Learning / Computer Vision approach for Rapid Visual Screening for potential Seismic hazards provided by FEMA-154